sajeeb007/LinguisticFeature/README.md

 To split the dataset into training, validation, and test sets, run the `split.py` script:

 ```
-python split.py --input_file /path/to/input/file --train_output /path/to/train/output --val_output /path/to/val/output --test_output /path/to/test/output
+python split.py source/file/path target/file/path path/to/store/the/result --train_ratio 0.6 --val_ratio 0.2 --test_ratio 0.2 --seed 42

 ```

 This script will split the input file into three separate files for training, validation, and testing, respectively.
-The `--train_output`, `--val_output`, and `--test_output` arguments specify the output file paths for each set.
+The `--train_ratio`, `--val_ratio`, and `--test_ratio` arguments specify the amount of split.